 Middle School

 Our sixth, seventh, and eighth-grade students explore the following subjects, guided by specialized teachers.
 Each subject’s curriculum is interdisciplinary, and students gain independence as they transition between academic classes and teachers.
-Students use Chromebooks and Google Classroom throughout the day to build technology skills and enhance their learning.
+Students use Chromebooks and teachers maintain Google Classrooms in order to build technological facility and support growing executive functioning skills.

 English Language Arts

-Humanities are the stories, thoughts, and language that help us make sense of our world.
-The Co-op School blends literature, history, writing, and the arts in order to explore and learn about our diverse and ever-changing world.
-In sixth grade, we explore World Geography and Cultures with an emphasis on storytelling and how it shapes identity.
-In seventh grade, students study the foundations of democracy and advocacy.
-In eighth grade, students explore concepts of justice, change, and leadership.
+The Co-op School blends literature, history, writing, and the arts in order to explore and learn about our diverse and ever-evolving world.
+In sixth grade, we explore World Literature and Cultures, with an emphasis on storytelling and how it shapes identity.
+In seventh grade, students study works centered around the foundations of democracy and advocacy.
+In eighth grade, students approach texts through the lenses of justice, change, and leadership.
+Recent texts include Invisible Man, The Great Gatsby, Of Mice and Men, To Kill A Mockingbird, The Catcher in the Rye, 1984, and One Flew Over The Cuckoo’s Nest.

 Global Studies